microsoft/bedrock/docs/multicluster.md

 $ spk infra generate --project west
 ```

-This will generate the `east` and `west` cluster definitions, combining the per cluster config with the central common config, and generate the Terraform scripts for each of the clusters from on the base template that we specified such that our our directory structure now looks like this:
+This will generate the `search-generated/east` and `search-generated/west` cluster definitions, combining the per cluster config with the central common config, and generate the Terraform scripts for each of the clusters from on the base template that we specified such that our our directory structure now looks like this:

 ```
-.
+├── search
+│   ├── definition.yaml
+│   ├── east
+│   │   └── definition.yaml
+│   ├── spk.log
+│   └── west
+│       └── definition.yaml
+├── search-generated
+│   ├── east
+│   │   ├── README.md
+│   │   ├── acr.tf
+│   │   ├── backend.tfvars
+│   │   ├── main.tf
-├── prod-blue
+│   │   ├── spk.tfvars
+│   │   └── variables.tf
+│   └── west
 │       ├── README.md
 │       ├── acr.tf
 │       ├── backend.tfvars
 │       ├── main.tf
 │       ├── spk.tfvars
 │       └── variables.tf
-└── prod-green
-    ├── README.md
-    ├── acr.tf
-    ├── backend.tfvars
-    ├── main.tf
-    ├── spk.tfvars
-    └── variables.tf
 ```

 ## Deploying Cluster